 Once you load the onboarding doc into a dedicated GPT Project (or equivalent), the quality of the answers jumps dramatically.

-How to create your first Personal AI Advisor in 5 Steps
+How to create your first personal AI Advisor

-So here’s how you do it in practice:
+So here’s how you get started in practice:

 Once your advisor is set up, interact with it and notice how different it feels.
-Expect some tweaking—adjust instructions, add or trim content, see what improves responses.
-(Keep a backup copy.)
+Aadjust instructions, add or trim content, see what improves responses.

 To conclude